AlexsLemonade/RNA-Seq-Exercises/docker-load.md

 Setting up your Docker container as described by following these steps, will provide you with all the software and packages you need for this workshop.

-## Part 1: Set up Docker image using a copy from the flash drives
+## Part 1: Get the Docker image using a copy from the flash drives

 1. Be sure that you have copied `ccdl_training_rnaseq.tar.gz` from the flash drive as was instructed in [these steps](flashdrive-instructions.md).
 If you do not